9 Basement Bar Accessories to Consider

 It can also serve as a backup way to cook food in case your kitchen microwave goes on the brink.

 3. Bar Light

 An additional bar light sets the atmosphere and the mood for your bar.
-Either hang lights above the bar or place a fun bar lamp purchases from a home goods stores at the corner of the bar for extra light.
+Either hang lights above the bar or place a fun bar lamp purchased from a home goods store at the corner of the bar for extra light.

 If you are a wine connoisseur, a wine bar can be an added benefit to your bar.
 Many models are now portable and can hold anywhere between six and 30 bottles at the correct temperature.

 Almost every bar at one time needs a blender to make blended drinks, margaritas, frozen drinks like daiquiris, and more.
 Leave it sitting out for quick access or store it under bar shelves.